Currently available for £749.99 from SportsDirect.com

 Adidas is one of the world’s most famous brands.
 With a reputation for premium-quality products that are used by the world’s best athletes, the famous 3 stripes are generally a stamp of quality on any product.
 We’ve been surprised to see fitness equipment carrying the brand and when we got our chance to test and put their running machine through its paces, we jumped at it!

 Assembly of the T-16 is similar to many other treadmills and we’d recommend having two people doing it to make it easier.
 You can tell a good deal about the manufacturing quality of a machine during assembly.
 For example, do the bolt holes line up and the components fit together comfortably without having to use excessive force?
 The T-16 passes this test with flying colours.
 Once assembled, we could see that this is a serious looking running machine, with quite a classic, retro look about it.
-It certainly wears the famous 3 stripes well.
+It seems to wear the famous 3 stripes well!

-The powered incline function is a pleasant surprise.
-It provides 15% real incline and that’s something that’s rare on treadmills below a £1000.
-The high incline will really appeal for those focusing on weight loss, rather than training for a marathon as jogging on a high incline is a very efficient way to burn those calories!
+As you’d expect from this sort of price point machine, there’s a powered incline function and it provides 15 levels.
+At its highest, it’s somewhere around 12%, which is fairly respectable and will appeal for those focusing on weight loss, rather than training for a marathon as jogging on incline is a very efficient way to burn those calories.

 The console has a somewhat minimalist, retro, look to it and is laid out in a very clear way.
 Without picking up the console manual, it all makes sense.
 Big green GO button, big red STOP button, up/down keys for speed and incline and fast access keys for both.
 A key for the fan, a key to scroll through the programs and one to select them.
 It really couldn’t be much easier.